dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud/architecture.md

 For a more detailed breakdown of the dbt Cloud apps, [download the advanced architecture guide](./assets/dbt-cloud-advanced-architecture-guide.pdf).

-For a more detailed breakdown of the dbt Cloud apps, <a target="blank" href={ require("./assets/dbt-cloud-advanced-architecture-guide.docx" ).default } download>download the advanced architecture guide</a>
+For a more detailed breakdown of the dbt Cloud apps, <a target="_blank" href={ require("/assets/dbt-cloud-advanced-architecture-guide.docx" ).default } download>download the advanced architecture guide</a>

 ## Communication